TAEASS502 Design and develop assessment tools

-This unit describes the skills and knowledge required to design and to develop assessment tools used to guide the collection of quality evidence, including their application in formative, summative and recognition of prior learning (RPL) assessment.
+This unit describes the skills and knowledge required to design and develop assessment tools to guide the collection of quality evidence, including their application in formative, summative and recognition of prior learning (RPL) assessment.

-Broad Learning Outcomes:
+Broad Learning Outcomes

 – Designing and developing assessment tools that cover at least three units of competency.